Why Do I Either Explode or Shut Down Emotionally? Understanding regulation.

 Like any skill, it develops through practice, patience, and often support.

 Geordie Hart is a Registered Clinical Counsellor (RCC) based in Vancouver and works across British Columbia.
 His work focuses on helping people better understand their patterns, build emotional stability, and live more aligned, meaningful lives.
-Geordie draws from attachment-informed, values-based, and depth-oriented approaches, and is especially interested in how motivation, meaning, and relationships shape mental health.
-Outside of counselling, Geordie is a musician and outdoor enthusiast, and believes lasting change happens through curiosity, honesty, and compassion.
+Geordie draws from attachment-informed, values-based, and depth-oriented approaches and is especially interested in how motivation, meaning, and relationships shape mental health.
+Outside of counselling, Geordie is a musician and outdoor enthusiast, believing that lasting change happens through curiosity, honesty, and compassion.

 Interested in working with us?
 Use the button below to book a free consultation with one of our therapists.